ifazk/wu-manber-fuzzy-search/README.md

 code under CC0.

 Here are extensions that I would like to have in the future.
+- Add versions of the algorithm that mutates an array instead of creating new arrays all the time.
+- Add specialized versions for exact matches and small error limits.
 - Supparting multi-match and limited expressions.
 - Full Regular Expressions Support.